Saint Louis Abbey

-The Abbey of Saint Mary and Saint Louis (French: L’Abbaye Sainte Marie et Saint Louis) is an abbey of the Catholic English Benedictine Congregation (EBC) located in Creve Coeur, in St. Louis County, Missouri in the United States.
-The Abbey is an important presence in the spiritual life of the Archdiocese of St. Louis.
-The monks of the Abbey live their faith according to the Benedictine discipline of 'prayer and work', praying the Divine Office five times daily, celebrating daily Masses in English and Latin, and working in the two parishes under their pastoral care and in the Saint Louis Priory School, which the Abbey runs as an apostolate.
-The Abbey and its school sit on a 150 acre campus in west St. Louis County, in the city of Creve Coeur.
+The Abbey of Saint Mary and Saint Louis, more commonly known as Saint Louis Abbey, is a Catholic abbey of the English Benedictine Congregation in Creve Coeur, Missouri.
+The monks live according to the Benedictine discipline of "prayer and work'", praying the Divine Office daily, celebrating daily Masses in English and Latin, and working in two parishes and the Saint Louis Priory School.
+The abbey and school sit on a 150 acre campus.

 History

 Saint Louis Abbey was founded in 1955 as a priory of the Benedictine Ampleforth Abbey in North Yorkshire, England, which dispatched three monks to plant a new foundation in St. Louis.
 They came at the invitation of Cardinal Joseph E. Ritter and a group of prominent St. Louis lay Catholics, who desired a boys' school in their community run according to the English Benedictine educational tradition.
-Those original three monks, Father Columba Cary-Elwes, Fr. (later Abbot) Luke Rigby, and Fr.
-Timothy Horner, arrived in St. Louis in the summer of 1955 and set about the formation of a new monastic community, with Fr.
-Columba serving as the community's founding prior and Fr.
-Timothy serving as the Priory School's founding headmaster.
+Those original three monks, Frs Columba Cary-Elwes, future abbot Luke Rigby, and Timothy Horner, arrived in St. Louis in the summer of 1955 and set about the formation of a new monastic community, with Cary-Elwes serving as the community's founding prior and Horner serving as the founding headmaster of Saint Louis Priory School.

-Fr.
-Columba served as prior until 1967, when he departed for missionary work in Africa, and was succeeded in his post by Fr.
-Luke.
+Cary-Elwes served as prior until 1967, when he departed for missionary work in Africa, and was succeeded in his post by Rigby.
 The St. Louis Priory, as it then was, became independent of Ampleforth in 1973, and was elevated to an abbey in 1989.
-At this time, Fr.
-Luke Rigby was elected as the first Abbot of Saint Louis Abbey.
-He was in turn succeeded by Fr.
-Thomas Frerking, O.S.B., a Rhodes Scholar, former Headmaster of the Saint Louis Priory School and Thomist scholar, who was elected to serve as Abbot on July 12, 1995 until retiring in June, 2018.
-Fr.
-Gregory Mohrman, O.S.B., '76 was announced as Abbot on June 8, 2018.
+At this time, Rigby was elected as the first abbot of Saint Louis Abbey.
+He was in turn succeeded by Fr Thomas Frerking, a Rhodes Scholar, former headmaster of the Priory School and Thomist scholar, who was elected abbot on July 12, 1995.
+He retired in June 2018.
+Fr Gregory Mohrman, from the class of 1976, was elected abbot thereafter.

 Construction of the distinctive Abbey Church was completed in 1962, and the original 1950s monastery was rebuilt and expanded in 2000–2001.
 The various buildings of the Priory School also sit on the Abbey grounds; the current Lower House was constructed in the 1960s, and served as the Upper House at the time of its completion.
 The current Upper House was completed in several stages built from the 1970s through the 1990s.

+As of 2020, St. Louis Abbey was home to a community of 26 monks.
+In addition to their other duties and ministries, many of the brothers are directly involved in the Abbey's school, teaching classes in most areas of instruction including Theology, Latin, Fine Arts, English, Mathematics, and Science, and coaching sporting teams including Tennis and Rugby.